vli31/CROTON/README.md

 ```

 ## Setting up Django
-To set up django make sure you are in the directory 'CROTON' and have activated the microenvironment 'croton', then run:
+To set up Django make sure you are in the directory 'CROTON' and have activated the microenvironment 'croton', then run:
 ```
 python manage.py runserver
 ```
-Now CROTON should be avilable at a local host like http://127.0.0.1:8000/
+Now, CROTON should be available at a local server like http://127.0.0.1:8000/.

-The CROTON web interface should look like this:
+The CROTON web interface looks like this:

 <img pull-left src="croton_screenshot.png">